danofun/beets-nzbget-script/README.md

 A nzbget post processing script that triggers a beets import via ssh command which is sent to a beets docker container's host system.
+The ssh command can be authenticated via password or ssh key with an optional paraphrase.